-History of Disease Concept
+History of the “Alcoholism is a Disease” Concept

-Importance of Support System
+Importance of a Support System